-It’s International Women’s Day (IWD)!
-Being a public relations and communications agency in an industry dominated by mostly females, Brand Inc. has always been a huge supporter of gender parity.
+Being an entrepreneur in the public relations and communications industry dominated by mostly females, I have always been a huge supporter of gender parity.

 As the founder of Brand Inc., there is no better way to support woman than being a part of IWD and celebrate the achievements of my comrades.
-And believe me, there is much to celebrate.
+And believe me – from a female entrepreneur perspective, there is much to celebrate.
 Let’s take a look at the strides women in Singapore have achieved and what I think is the real meaning of progress.

 Strides Women in Singapore Achieved

 - 31.6% of females hold professional, managerial and senior official roles in 2017, as compared to 11.3% in 1990.
 (Ministry of Manpower, Singapore)